rikerik/mvc_todo_list/README.md

-# mvc_todo_list
+# Todo list app
-Simple todo list app in JavaScript
+Simple todo list app in JavaScript with CRUD elements using the MVC architectural pattern.